 “What you are doing in North Alabama is different from anything else and people want to come to Huntsville, Alabama,” said Riley.

-Cyndi Jones of Huntsville is a parent to at least two sons with a very rare form of high cholesterol.
+Cyndi Jones of Huntsville is a parent to sons with a very rare form of high cholesterol.
 She turned to the Smith Family Clinic to get a confirmed diagnosis.

-“This project is extremely exciting because we can offer something innovative and on the forefront for our patients here locally,” said Dr. Arora, “and at such a great institution like HudsonAlpha, that’s already made it’s mark.”
+“The Impacting ALS project is extremely exciting because we can offer something innovative and on the forefront for our patients here locally,” said Dr. Arora, “and at such a great institution like HudsonAlpha, that’s already made its mark.”
+Click here to learn more about the Impacting ALS project.

 Funds raised at the Spring Benefit will support HudsonAlpha’s Decade of Discovery: Building for the Future campaign.
 If you would like more information about this campaign, contact the HudsonAlpha Foundation at [email protected] or visit hudsonalpha.org/foundation/naming-opportunities.